How Agile CX Development can transform your business

 And, with test coverage averaging at best 20%, reducing test time can cause a downward spiral of bad code, resulting in unplanned work, resulting in slipped schedules, resulting in bad code, and so on.

-By automating testing, organizations increase test coverage as well as improve quality, which means less unplanned work, and more time spent on productive, new features.
+By automating testing, organisations increase test coverage as well as improve quality, which means less unplanned work, and more time spent on productive, new features.

 A virtuous circle is born!